If you purchase a product or register for an account through one of the links on our site, we may receive compensation. Learn more >

 Former England defender Stuart Pearce who appeared in the 1990 World Cup and Euro 1996 believes the challenges of a North American World Cup may be too much for England next year.

-Rio Ferdinand, a former England player, informed TNT Sports that Tuchel could introduce the England squad's absent 'killer instinct,' though he didn't go as far as predicting a tournament victory.
-"I'm not going to go that far, but you would put them as one of the teams who would be capable of winning it definitely," he stated.
+Ex-England star Rio Ferdinand told TNT Sports, Tuchel might instill the missing ‘killer instinct’ into the England team, but stopped short of claiming they will win the tournament.
+"I'm not going to go that far, but you would put them as one of the teams who would be capable of winning it definitely," he said.

-AllSportsPeople's expert panel has gathered the UK’s best sports betting sites for betting on England's 2026 World Cup chances, along with information on where to find the most competitive free bet sign up offers and welcome bonuses for optimal returns on the Three Lions' prospects next summer.
+AllSportsPeople’ expert team have collated the UK’s best sports betting sites to wager on England’s 2026 World Cup odds, plus where you can find the most competitive free bet sign up offers and welcome bonuses to get the best value on the Three Lions next summer.

 The pre-tournament friendlies in 2026 will be something to keep an eye on.

-England's route to the final will not be come clear until the draw takes place place, which is on 5 December 2025 at the John F. Kennedy Center for Performing Arts in Washington DC.
+England's route to the final became clearer on 5 December 2025 at the John F. Kennedy Center for Performing Arts in Washington DC.

 Editorial Team